murkl/arch-os/docs/REFERENCE.md

 ## Partitions

-UEFI only, GPT, two partitions - more only with dual boot.
+UEFI only, GPT, the whole disk in two partitions: Arch OS is the only system on it.

 | Partition | Size | Type | Label | Mounted |
 | --- | --- | --- | --- | --- |
 | 1 | 1 GiB | EFI system (`ef00`) | `BOOT` | `/boot` |
 | 2 | the rest | Linux (`8300`) | `ROOT` / `BTRFS` | `/` |

-Always in that order, so the Recovery finds an installation from the disk alone. `/boot` is `fmask=0077,dmask=0077`: it holds the kernel and the signed image, root's business only.
+Always in that order. `/boot` is `fmask=0077,dmask=0077`: it holds the kernel and the signed image, root's business only.

 - **Encryption**: LUKS2 on partition 2, opened as `cryptroot`.
 One password for disk, root and account
-- **Dual boot**: nothing is partitioned.
-The existing EFI partition is reused, only a boot entry added.
-It has to have **512 MiB free** - the kernel, its ram disk and the fallback one that carries every module do not fit in the 100 or 260 MB Windows makes - and it must not already hold a kernel of its own.
-Both are read before the first partition is touched.
-A second Linux that keeps `vmlinuz-*` on the shared EFI partition is refused there: the names collide, and pacman would stop the installation an hour later with `conflicting files`

 ## Btrfs Subvolumes